syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/headers.md

 Following steps will explain how to configure the custom fonts.

 ### Custom Font Setting in Xamarin.iOS
-1.Download the Custom Font (e.g. Lobster-Regular.ttf)
+* Download the Custom Font (e.g. Lobster-Regular.ttf)
-2.Add the downloaded Custom Font to the Resources Folder.
+* Add the downloaded Custom Font to the Resources Folder.
-3.Edit info.plist and add a key Fonts provided by application (value type should be Array).
+* Edit info.plist and add a key Fonts provided by application (value type should be Array).
 In item0 of the array enter the name of the Font you added in the Resource folder (Such as Lobster-Regular.ttf).
-5.Then, directly use Custom Font name as TextStyle
+* Then, directly use Custom Font name as TextStyle
 >**Note**:
  No need to mention .ttf when set the Custom Font in iOS.